Echo-Ji/STDEN/README.md

 |WRS-393|stden_wrs.yaml|
 |ZGC-564|stden_zgc.yaml|

-PS: The data is not public and I am not allowed to distribute it.
+Note the data is not public and I am not allowed to distribute it.